Hap from Foula wool

 Undressed (unblocked) each side measured just 60 cm.
 Before washing I used a blunt needle to pass strong cotton through each point of the lace, making sure the cotton was longer than I'd need.
 I washed the hap in hand hot water, using Wool Wash from Shetland Soap Company, a social enterprise and charity which provides employment and skill development for adults with learning disabilities.
 My very old hap board is adjustable and the smallest size is 90 cm which is a perfect fit.
 That must mean that long ago haps this small must have been made.
 When stretching it I tightened all the blocking threads till the middle of the hap bounced back at me when I poked it.
 On the board the hap is measuring 87cm.
 It stayed on the board for about 28 hours.
 Although it was dry long before that, it's best to give the wool time to remember what you want it to do!
 After coming off the board it's been relaxing and now measures 80 cm, and weighs under 120 grams.

 I loved knitting with this yarn which has quite a lot of oil in it, and smells sheepy.
 It didn’t break at all - I am always nervous about k3tog in thin yarn but this is strong enough to cope, and I had no breakages when I 'dressed' (blocked) it.
 I always think 'dress' is a much more appropriate word than 'block' as it's clear from the photos how much lace knitting needs to be dressed before appearing in public.
-The strong cotton takes the strain of stretching
+Hap on board

 I have started to write the pattern.